Python tutorial to remove duplicate lines from a text file

 2. Create one Set variable.
 We are using Set because it can hold only unique variables.
 No duplicate variables can be added to a Set.

 5. Find the hash value of the current line.
-We are removing any space and new line from the end of the line before calculating the hash.
+We are removing any space and a new line from the end of the line before calculating the hash. hashlib library is used to find out the hash value of a line.

 6. Check if this hash value is already in the Set variable or not.
 If not, means the line is not printed to the output file yet.
 Put the line to the output file and add the hash value to the Set variable.